-The official AfD platform says that the party supports direct democracy, separation of state powers and the rule of law and order, but throughout its short history, critics have accused individual members of promoting neo-Nazi ideas and using neo-Nazi language.
+The official AfD platform says that the party supports direct democracy, separation of state powers and the rule of law and order, but throughout its short history, critics have accused individual members, like Thuringia's partly leader Björn Höcke, of promoting neo-Nazi ideas and using neo-Nazi language.
 Detractors say that the party follows a strategy of targeted breaks with anti-Nazi taboos in an attempt to appeal to right-wing extremists.
-Local leader Björn Höcke, for instance, held a speech in the eastern city of Dresden, which many considered to have Nazi overtones and content.

 The rise of the AfD has, in any case, coincided with the decline of far-right parties like the NPD into virtual insignificance.
 Nonetheless, the Interior Ministry has said it doesn't regard the AfD as unconstitutional, and the party is not kept under constant surveillance by the Office for the Protection of the Constitution, Germany's domestic intelligence agency.

 The AfD also sees itself as a defender of the traditional nuclear family model.
 It is anti-abortion and, despite Weidel's prominent role, hostile to "alternative" lifestyles.
 It favors a series of measures that would increase state financial support for traditional families and is, in this respect, not fiscally conservative.